-For purposes of the 2015 MIP, non-GAAP financial measures adjust the Company's 2015 actual results prepared under GAAP to exclude charges for share-based compensation, the amortization of acquired intangible assets, manufacturing transition costs including, employee severance costs and goodwill and other asset impairment.

-In addition, the Compensation Committee determined that each executive officer's annual incentive bonus would be based, in part, on his individual performance as measured against one or more management objectives, which included, among other things, specific quantitative and qualitative goals in the areas of market expansion, business development, operating and financial performance, and/or new product development.
+The Compensation Committee selected these two performance metrics because they felt Sales reflect the overall acceptance of the market for Cohu's products and Non-GAAP operating income reflects how effectively management delivered Cohu's products to their customers during the fiscal year.
+For purposes of the 2016 MIP, non-GAAP financial measures adjust the Company's 2016 actual results prepared under GAAP to exclude charges for share-based compensation, the amortization of acquired intangible assets, manufacturing transition costs, including employee severance cost, acquisition costs and the reduction of an indemnification receivable.
+In addition, the Compensation Committee determined that each executive officer's annual incentive bonus would be based, in part, on his individual performance as measured against multiple management objectives, which included, among other things, specific quantitative and qualitative goals in the areas of market expansion, business development, operating and financial performance, and/or new product development.

-The weighting of these performance measures for purposes of the 2015 MIP for each NEO were as follows:
+The weighting of these performance measures for purposes of the 2016 MIP for each NEO were as follows:

 Non-GAAP Individual

+Operating Management

-Named Executive Officer Sales Operating Income Management Objectives
+Named Executive Officer Sales Income Objectives

 Luis A. Müller 33% 33% 33%

 Jeffrey D. Jones 33% 33% 33%

 John H. Allen 33% 33% 33%

 Hock W. Chiang 50% 25% 25%

-James A. Donahue 0% 0% 100%

 The performance measures and their respective weightings were selected to reflect the principal role and responsibilities of each of our executive officers.
-The Compensation Committee determined that using the Cohu, Inc. consolidated results was appropriate for all executive officers, except for Mr. Donahue, given their responsibilities for the overall success of our business.
-Mr. Donahue's role as Executive Chairman was focused on strategic initiatives unrelated to the day to day operation of the business as reflected by his 100% weighting for Individual Management Objectives.
+The Compensation Committee determined that using the Cohu, Inc. consolidated results was appropriate for all executive officers given their responsibilities for the overall success of our business.

-In addition, to further motivate our executive officers, the Compensation Committee determined that the following features would apply to the 2015 MIP:
+In addition, to further motivate our executive officers, the Compensation Committee determined that the following features would apply to the 2016 MIP:

-- With respect to the portion of the bonus related to the sales and non-GAAP operating income performance measures, no amount would be paid unless such sales and non-GAAP operating income margin were at least 85% and 70% respectively, of our target levels as reflected in our annual operating plan; - The threshold, target, and maximum performance and payout levels for the sales and non-GAAP operating income performance measures were to be as follows:
+- With respect to the portion of the bonus related to the sales and non-GAAP operating income performance measures, no amount would be paid unless such sales and non-GAAP operating income margin were at least 85% and 70% respectively, of our target levels as reflected in our annual operating plan; and - The threshold, target, and maximum performance and payout levels for the sales and non-GAAP operating income performance measures were to be as follows:

-2015 MIP Scales for Sales and Operating Income Performance to Sales Target 0 - < 85% 85 - <100% 100 - 130% > 130% Award Level None 85 - <100% 100 - 150% 150% Performance to Operating Income Target 0 - <70% 70 - <150% > 150% Award Level None 70 - <150% 150%
+2016 MIP Scales for r Sales and O perating Inco me Performance to Sales Target 0 - < 85% 85 - <100% 100 - 130% > 130% Award Level None 85 - <100% 100 - 150% 150% Performance to Operating Income Target 0 - <70% 70 - <150% > 150% Award Level None 70 - <150% 150%

-To ensure that the annual incentive bonuses served our goal of increasing stockholder value and because the Compensation Committee wanted to pay bonuses at above target levels only upon the achievement of what it considered to be aggressive target levels, it determined that the maximum bonus amount for any executive officer would be payable only if the Company's or business unit's actual performance significantly exceeded our target operating results.
-Accordingly, if our actual results for 2015 exceeded the applicable target level for sales, and non-GAAP operating income, the portion of his target bonus opportunity subject to these performance measures could be increased up to a maximum factor of 50%.
+To ensure that the annual incentive bonuses served our goal of increasing stockholder value and because the Compensation Committee wanted to pay bonuses at above target levels only upon the achievement of what it considered to be aggressive target levels, it determined that the maximum bonus amount for any executive officer would be payable only if the actual performance significantly exceeded our target operating results.
+Accordingly, if our actual results for 2016 exceeded the applicable target level for sales, and non-GAAP operating income, the portion of his target bonus opportunity subject to these performance measures could be increased up to a maximum factor of 50%.